sensu/sensu-docs/content/sensu-go/5.1/getting-started/faq.md

 For more information, see the [guide to securing Sensu][20].

-> Can one Sensu Go backend monitor multiple sites?
+> Can one Sensu backend monitor multiple sites?

-Yes, as long as the port requirements described above are met, a single Sensu Go backend can monitor agents at multiple sites.
+Yes, as long as the port requirements described above are met, a single Sensu backend can monitor Sensu agents at multiple sites.

 [1]: ../platforms
 [2]: ../../installation/install-sensu